 Guttenberg’s residents were not fond of attempts to ban sales and consumption of alcohol.
 When Iowa voted on Prohibition in 1880, Guttenberg residents were strongly opposed (78% voted no in Clayton County vs. 55% yes statewide); it should be no surprise that the town had five breweries and two distilleries at that time.
 Although the law was thrown out on a technicality, it was adopted again in 1884.
 Local breweries cut back production but managed to stay in business.
 In spite of Iowa Prohibition, Guttenberg had seven licensed saloons in 1891, with six more added the following year.
 Guttenberg even managed to keep its three wholesale beer distributors operating by giving them peddler’s licenses.
 In the fine tradition of towns up and down the river, Guttenberg relied on saloons for much of their revenue, and they weren’t about to let a little thing like state law get in their way.

 Alas, Guttenberg couldn’t fight Big Brother forever.
-A new law in 1910 restricted the number of taverns to 1 per 1000 people, causing five of Guttenberg’s six taverns to close.
+A new law in 1910 restricted the number of taverns to one per thousand people, causing five of Guttenberg’s six taverns to close.
 A proposed constitutional amendment in Iowa to ban the manufacture and sale of intoxicating beverages fell just short of a majority in a 1917 election, but residents around Guttenberg again said a resounding “no,” rejecting the amendment 510 to 26!
 By the time the US officially adopted Prohibition in 1918, Guttenberg residents had valuable experience in the art of home-brewing, giving them a head start in the bootlegging business.
-Congress ratified the 21st Amendment in February 1933 to end Prohibition but it did not become law until Utah ratified the Amendment in December; true to its roots, Guttenberg issued its first post-Prohibition liquor licenses in April, nearly eight months before Prohibition was officially over.
+Congress ratified the 21st Amendment in February 1933 to end Prohibition but it did not become law until Utah ratified the Amendment in December.
+True to its roots, Guttenberg issued its first post-Prohibition liquor licenses in April, nearly eight months before Prohibition was officially over.

 In 1937, Guttenberg threw itself a big party to celebrate the centennial of its founding and the completion of Lock and Dam #10.
 One ceremony was called Mingling of the Waters.
 It involved mixing water from the Gulf of Mexico with water from the headwaters of the Mississippi River.
 The mayors of New Orleans and Bena (Minnesota) were asked to contribute samples from their respective ends of the river.
 New Orleans sent its water in a glass decanter that had been owned for 100 years by an old-time New Orleans family; they spent $7.69 to ship the package by airmail.
 Bena sent its water in a beer can; they spent eight cents on postage.